RocketsAreNostalgic/tnyGmaps/README.md

 		web="https://plus.google.com/113856077276894937079/about"
 		phone="+1 604-874-4024" marker="/wp-content/plugins/tinier-googlemaps-plugin/inc/tinymce/icons/music_folk_map.png" infowindow=""]

-## Full  parameter list
+## Full  parameter list:
      z                 | Map zoom level 1 - 22
      w                 | Map width in pixels or percent h                 | Map height in pixels or percent maptype           | Map type: ROADMAP, SATELLITE, HYBRID, TERRAIN lat               | Location latitude
      lng               | Location longitude
      placeID           | A Google Places API reference if provided one. address           | An address to the location as a string name              | Business or location name
      street            | Street number and street name city              | City Name
      region            | State or Provence
      postcode          | Zip or regional post code country           | Country code, long or short web               | URL inclusive of http://
      phone             | Phone Number
-     icon          | An image from the maps api for that location marker        | A url full or relative to the plugin (see example) to the icon png infowindowdefault  | (yes : no) Show the infowindow on page load, or keep it hidden until the map icon is clicked. infowindow    | Additional contents of the infowindow, but must be text only without any markup. infowindowb64 | Additional contents of the infowindow base 64 encoded so complex additional markup won't break the reading of the shortcode by WordPress. hidecontrols  | (true : false) Hides the zoom, street view and other controls scale         | (true : false) Is the map scale drawn? scrollwheel   |  (true : false) Will the map zoom react to mouse scrollwheel? static        | Dom width for when a static map should be drawn instead of a dynamic maps for small screens, empty or '0' will indicate not map is drawn static_w      | Width of static map in pixels static_h      | Height of of static map in pixels refresh       | (true : false) Will flush any transient data from being cashed for a given location (good for testing results) debug         | (true : false) Will render the return values from the Google Maps API object for debugging.
+     icon              | An image from the maps api for that location marker            | A url full or relative to the plugin (see example) to the icon png infowindowdefault | (yes : no) Show the infowindow on page load, or keep it hidden until the map icon is clicked. infowindow        | Additional contents of the infowindow, but must be text only without any markup. infowindowb64     | Additional contents of the infowindow base 64 encoded so complex additional markup won't break the reading of the shortcode by WordPress. hidecontrols      | (true : false) Hides the zoom, street view and other controls scale             | (true : false) Is the map scale drawn? scrollwheel       |  (true : false) Will the map zoom react to mouse scrollwheel? static            | Dom width for when a static map should be drawn instead of a dynamic maps for small screens, empty or '0' will indicate not map is drawn static_w          | Width of static map in pixels static_h          | Height of of static map in pixels refresh           | (true : false) Will flush any cashed WP transient data for a given location (good for purging previous results during testing) debug             | (true : false) Will render the return values from the Google Maps API object for debugging.

 ## So much more to do!
 We need to add an admin page to:
-- Add google maps api key without hard coding
+* Add google maps api key without hard coding
-- Enable and disable debug mode
+* Enable and disable debug mode
-- Set transient expiry
+* Set transient expiry
-- Also we also aim to add alert messages to admin pages about missing API Keys.
+* Also we also aim to add alert messages to admin pages about missing API Keys.